DISCOVER WITH US SOME OF THE BEST CASTLES IN SCOTLAND

 the castle of edinburgh

-The Castle of Edinburgh, built on top of an hill in the middle of the city, has been overlooking Edinburgh since the XI century.
+The most famous of the best castles in Scotland is obviously the Castle of Edinburgh, built on top of an hill in the middle of the city, has been overlooking Edinburgh since the XI century.
 It is a well conserved fortress that hosts different attractions as the Great Hall and the Honors of Scotland ( the crown jewels ).

 The entrance ticket is quite expensive ( £ 17 per person ) and it includes free guided tour of the castle.
 If you want to visit the Castle of Edinburgh on your own you can rent and audioguide paying £ 3.50 more.